eid-privacy/eid-privacy.github.io/_posts/2025-12-15-docknetwork-crypto-library.md

    → [github.com/docknetwork/crypto-wasm-ts](https://github.com/docknetwork/crypto-wasm-ts)

 # Contribution
 Like most other libraries, this one lacks contributors.
-However, it's in a very state, and almost feature-complete, and production-ready.
+However, it's in a very good state, almost feature-complete, and production-ready.

 This is why we decided to contribute as much as possible.
 Over the past year, we've made several Pull Requests to add missing documentation and examples